snorton-dev/tetris-agent/README.md

 # tetris-agent
-A simple Tetris solver that play several algorithms against a terminal based implementation of Tetris.
-Features a full fledged CLI.

 ## Overview
 This project contains a simple implementaion of the game of Tetris and several algorithms thath may be tested upon it.